quilime/pi-stop-motion-rig/README.md

 `apt-get install libsdl2-image-2.0-0`

-Clone this repository to your rpi
+libsd12 adds support for BMP, GIF, JPEG, PNG, TGA, and more, used by Pygame

-`cd` into the repo folder
+Clone this repository to your user (we're using `pi` in this case) home folder and `cd` into the repo folder

 Create virtual env